andria-dev/brownie/content/blog/the-current-state-of-the-future-of-web-development-web-components/index.md

 ##### How does this compare to Web Components?

-In comparison, Web Components are also event-based but they also contain attributes. <Attributes make things better... almost>, <they provide a way to store state as properties passed to an element>. <They don't fix solely event-based development though>.
+In comparison, Web Components are also event-based, but they also contain attributes.
+Attributes make things better... almost.
+They provide a convenient way to store state as properties passed to an element, however, this doesn't fix solely event-based development though.

 ##### A modal in jQuery: